NVIDIA-Merlin/models/examples/quick_start/ranking/README.md

 //--train_steps_per_epoch 3
 ```

-## Benchmark of ranking models
+## Hyperparameter tuning
+We provide a [tutorial](../scripts/ranking/hpo/tutorial_with_wb_sweeps.md) on how **hyperparameter tuning with Merlin models and Weights&Biases sweeps**.

-We have performed a benchmark comparing the different single-task and multi-task learning models for TenRec dataset, which you can find [here](./ranking_models_benchmark.md).
-It also provides empirical information on how to setup a hyperparameter tuning process for your own dataset, including the necessary tooling, and references on hyperparameter space, most important hyperparameters.
+We also make it available a [benchmark](../scripts/ranking/hpo/README.md) resulted from our own hyperparameter tuning of TenRec dataset.
+It compares the different single-task and multi-task learning models.
+It provides also empirical information on what were the improvements obtained with hyperparameter tuning, the curated hypertuning search space for modeling hyperparameters of `ranking.py` and the most important hyperparameters.